 You could have purchased a $3,000 monthly benefit for $250 a month over 20 years.
 Your total lifetime premium cost would have been $60,000, 60 percent less than the $150,000 paid for a $7,500 monthly benefit.

-It’s difficult to determine the right time to buy and the right amount of coverage to buy of long-term care insurance.
+It’s difficult to determine the right time to buy long-term care insurance and how much coverage you actually need.
 In some cases, there’s a question of whether you should get coverage at all.

 It’s always difficult to buy insurance because you’re always hoping to never use it even though you pay for it.
 What makes long-term care insurance tricky is the cost involved plus the fact that people tend to buy it at older ages when they may not have discretionary income to spend on coverage.